MicrosoftDocs/power-platform/power-platform/admin/monitoring/monitoring-overview.md

 ### How does Power Platform monitoring coexist with Azure Application Insights?
 Power Platform monitoring includes recommendations to improve a metric.
 Azure Application Insights does not auto derive recommendations.

-Power Platform monitoring does not require Azure Subscriptions.
+Power Platform monitoring doesn't require Azure Subscriptions.

-Azure Application Insights contains a superset of runtime event logs.
+Azure Application Insights contains a superset of runtime event logs:
   1. Event logs beyond the scope of Power Platform monitoring resource metrics.
   1. Allows for customer defined data retention.
   1. Allows for custom traces (which enable custom events, metrics and dimensions).